mizzioisf/openhospital-client/README.md

 Dicom functionalities are only available on 32bit JAVA environment.
 If DICOM is needed, 32bit is mandadory.

-- Powershell script (oh.ps1) is still not working
+- Powershell script (oh.ps1) is in beta: give it a try :-) The script offers an interactive menu that can be used to setup and choose how to run Open Hospital Client.
+Tested on Windows 10 x64.

 # New oh.sh